taivu/cw-gulp/README.md

 # Front End Setup Notes:
 1. `git clone https://github.com/taivu/cw-gulp` into project/project theme folder.
+2. Pull `gulpfile.js` and `package.json` into theme folder.
-2. Run command in terminal `npm install` (_installs `node_modules` dependencies for gulp automation, includes SCSS compiling to css and setting up a browser sync server for CSS injection, which means no reloading to see updated styles_)
+3. In theme folder, run command in terminal `npm install` (_installs `node_modules` dependencies for gulp automation, includes SCSS compiling to css and setting up a browser sync server for CSS injection, which means no reloading to see updated styles, and other goodies_)
-3. Run command in terminal `gulp` to start watching SCSS files for changes and to start the browserSync server.
+4. Run command in terminal `gulp` to start watching SCSS files for changes and to start the browserSync server.

 # Notes!

 ## StyleLint
 Use `/* stylelint-disable-next-line */` to disable linting for the next line.
 Leave a reason for disabling as well.

-## Drupal
+## Drupal Theming
-Fix css injection. inserts CSS in html as `<link>` instead of `@import`. this is temporary until browser-sync can inject with `@import` statements.
+Fix css injection.
+Inserts CSS in html as `<link>` instead of `@import`.
+This is temporary until browser-sync can inject with `@import` statements.

 [https://github.com/BrowserSync/browser-sync/issues/683](https://github.com/BrowserSync/browser-sync/issues/683)
 [https://github.com/BrowserSync/browser-sync/issues/10](https://github.com/BrowserSync/browser-sync/issues/10)

+### Drupal 8
 _Add this to your `THEMENAME.theme` file for drupal 8_

 ``` php